jeffreykegler/old_kollos/notes/misc/strand.md

 or non-terminal nodes.
 A terminal node is a 4-tuple of

-* A symbol ID, which is one of the symbols of the grammar.
+* The symbol ID of one of the symbols of the grammar.

 * A node value, which may be anything meaningful to the application, or which may be undefined.

 * A start position, which is an input location.